kulturkamp/scenario-ab-testing/README.md

 ### Goal
 Evaluate A/B testing results and decide which marketing strategy works the best.

-## See [nbwirver](https://nbviewer.org/github/kulturkamp/scenario-ab-testing/blob/master/marketing-campaign.ipynb) for notebook with visualizations.
+## See [nbwirver](https://nbviewer.org/github/kulturkamp/scenario-ab-testing/blob/master/marketing-campaign.ipynb) for notebook with `plotly` visualizations.